 - You have or have had a type of cancer that can spread through the body.

 Most headaches, whilst unpleasant, are harmless and respond to simple measures.
-Migraine, tension headache and medication-induced headache are all very common.
+Migraine, tension headache and medication-overuse headache are all very common.
 Most of the population will experience one or more of these.
 Working out the underlying cause of any headaches through discussion with your doctor is often the best way to solve them.
 It is possible to develop a persistent (chronic) and continuous headache through taking simple painkilling medicines which you took to get rid of your headache.
 Your doctor can support you through the process of stopping painkillers if this is the case.

 Headaches are, very rarely, a sign of a serious or sinister underlying condition, and most headaches go away by themselves.